 Stacey Doud is the Editor-In-Chief of The Grapevine Source.
-She has lived in Grapevine for almost a year now, and is enjoying serving her community.
+She has lived in Grapevine for over almost 5 years now, and is enjoying serving her community.
 She is a writer/reporter/photographer/public relations expert.
-She especially enjoys covering interesting criminal trials as well as feel-good stories and is an avid supporter of law enforcement.
-She is currently unemployed, but looking!
+She especially enjoys covering feel-good stories and is an avid supporter of law enforcement.
 She like planes, trains, automobiles and rockets!
 The following are just a few examples of her articles.
-If you’d like to read more, click HERE.
 To contact Stacey, click HERE.

 Visit her LinkedIn page HERE.

 As many of my regular readers know, I write for a print and an online newspaper.
 I do my best to read any comments that are left regarding my stories because maybe I can learn something, or at least, understand how others are thinking.

 It’s no surprise to you, my lovely readers, that lots of people post negative things, just like on any other social media platform.
 But sometimes, these comments can be nonsensical.
 I mean, I know what the commenter means, but I wonder if he/she/they know how it comes across.

 For example, I posted this story on a national news outlet:

 It was such an uplifting story about how specific dogs are bred and trained to help the “challenged abled” in several communities across the U.S.

 But like I say, “You can tell ten people to have a nice day, and at least two of them will tell you to get bent [or insert your own obscene comment here].”